 What we’ll cover:

 Money doesn’t grow on trees.
 As annoying as it was to hear that constantly as a kid, you really do come to appreciate this fact as you get older.
 Money is a topic that’s often top of mind whether you’re just starting out or getting settled into your career.
-You’re paying rent, staring at your student debt and hopefully, trying to save what you can each month.
+You’re paying rent, managing your student debt and hopefully, trying to save what you can each month.
 It’s a tough balancing act, especially when there aren’t any money trees around to shake down.

 Take for example that emergency fund you’re building.
 You can open up a high-yield online savings account and set up recurring deposits through a linked account.
 The same can be done with your retirement savings.
 Decide what percentage of your pay you can afford to put aside and let your employer automatically deduct it from your paycheck.
-Remember, with direct deposits, you just say when and how much.
-Savings can be easy when you don’t have to think about it every month.

 Trying to decide whether you should prioritize saving or paying off debt can be challenging, especially if you have limited disposable income each month.
 But here are some helpful articles on how to prioritize and how to make a debt payment plan to get you on your way.

 6. Get educated on your investing and savings options.
 Of course, one way to get more money is to make money.
 But while you’re at work, your money doesn’t have to sit idly in a basic savings account earning crumbs of interest.
 There are many other savings and investing options that could help your money grow.